Acetate sheet with sum

-Perri MacKenzie, 2011, 32 x 23 cm
+Perri MacKenzie, 2011, marker on acetate, 31.5 x 23.3 cm

 Recently I attempted to work through a long division problem, live, on an overhead projector in front of an audience.
 The idea was to demonstrate the two-fold process of “setting up” a situation, then “letting it run,” but in a fit of nerves I forgot the sum I’d taken considerable care to memorize.
 As the pen squeaked and slipped over the acetate it seemed that the memorized answer and the memorized working-out had fallen out of sync.

-(“Δ,” Perri MacKenzie, Bulletins of The Serving Library #2, 2011)
+–“Δ,” Perri MacKenzie, Bulletins of The Serving Library #2, 2011